falpearx/FreeXDex/README.md

-# Codex Key System Bypasser - Bypass Key System
+# FreeXDex - Bypass Codex Key System

 > ⚠️Educational purposes only
 > ⚠️**Use at your own risk!**